bakins/diary/README.md

 Diary is an opinionated logger.
 It:

 - logs to Stdout by default.
-Though any io.wroter can be used.
+Though any io.writer can be used.
 - logs in json format **only**
 - does not handle concurrency or locking.
 This is unneeded for `os.Stdout` and `os.Stderr`.
 The Typical use case is to create a logger and then it is read only, except for actually logging.
 If you need locking, implement it in a wrapping structure and/or in your writer.